Workshop Recordings and Feedback

 Conclusion – Net-Zero by 2035 should be the goal – Science and the smartest minds working on climate change say OPPD (an electric utility in an advance economy) should be at net-zero by 2035 if we want to meet the global goal of Net-Zero by 2050.
 The impressive Energy + Environmental Economics study concludes that reaching net zero by 2035 is possible for OPPD with existing technologies, and that this would result in a small cost increase, just over 1% per year for rates.
 OPPD is a public utility and the people who have elected its Board have consistently shown that climate change is a top priority.
 The public of OPPD’s service territory wants to see climate change addressed through moving OPPD to clean energy as soon as practicable – which I clearly see as 2035 this to this Energy + Environmental Economics study.
 Thank you for doing this Decarbonization Pathways study, I hope this can move OPPD forward to Net-Zero by 2035.

-KGC over 2 years ago
+KGC almost 3 years ago

 I was very disappointed in the energy mix that was being proposed during this workshop.
 Solar and wind take up too much land and during the presentation it was even admitted that it is not reliable and that we would still have to rely on fossil fuels during the times that the wind and solar generation cannot keep up or becomes non-existent.
 If our main concern is to provide carbon-free energy, we need to go nuclear.
 Cost should not matter.
 Nuclear provides decades of carbon-free, dense, reliable, and sustainable energy.
 Closing FCS was a mistake.
 I was told that to keep FCS operating for another 20 years would have cost upwards of $994 million.
 The projected cost of closing and decommissioning FCS is over $1 billion and we no longer get any power from it.
 We cannot achieve "net-zero" carbon emissions unless we have reliable, sustainable nuclear power.

-breny426 over 2 years ago
+breny426 almost 3 years ago

 Feedback left after this comment is from Workshop 5.

-OPPD Engagement Team over 2 years ago
+OPPD Engagement Team almost 3 years ago

 The VOM for a GTCC using natural gas, a blend of natural gas and Hydrogen, or 100% Hydrogen is approximately $2/mwh per Mitsubishi Power assuming a 600 MW GTCC plant.
 We recommend using $2/mwh instead of the current assumption of $4.6/mwh.
 Respectfully, John Robbins, Mitsubishi Power.

-jrobbins0529 over 2 years ago
+jrobbins0529 over 3 years ago

 Thank you for clarifying what you intended to include in the VOM cost for the power to H2 to power option.